PG&E wildfire victims face uncertain road to recovery

 Continue Reading Below

-Late Monday, PG&E revised its payout to $13.5 billion from $11 billion in cash to insurance companies and hedge funds that own subrogation claims, according to Bloomberg.
-Subrogation claims are made by an insurance company when it pays for damage from a fire in your house, for example, before recouping the money from the responsible party.
+Late Monday, PG&E revised its payout to $13.5 billion to victims of the wildfires according to Bloomberg.
+While insurance companies and hedge funds will receive $11 billion for subrogation claims, these claims are made by an insurance company when it pays for damage from a fire in your house, for example, before recouping the money from the responsible party.

 In addition, the state has promised $1 billion in cash to cities and towns such as Napa and Paradise that were burned in the wildfires.
-This scenario would leave about $7.9 billion available to victims, based on early calculations.

 The higher offer followed a weekend court filing from California Gov. Gavin Newsom, who raised concerns about PG&E's proposed deal with insurance creditors and said the state would present its own resolution if the utility is unable to garner wide support for its own plan.